SGI Indy

-The Indy, code-named "Guinness", is a low-end multimedia workstation introduced on July 12, 1993.
-Silicon Graphics Incorporated (SGI) developed, manufactured, and marketed Indy as the lowest end of its product line, for computer-aided design (CAD), desktop publishing, and multimedia markets.
+The Indy, code-named "Guinness", is a low-end multimedia workstation introduced on July 12, 1993 by Silicon Graphics Incorporated (SGI).
+SGI developed, manufactured, and marketed Indy as the lowest end of its product line, for computer-aided design (CAD), desktop publishing, and multimedia markets.
 It competed with Intel x86 computers, and with Windows and Macintosh, including using their files and running their applications via software emulation.
 It is the first computer to come standard with a video camera, called IndyCam.

-Indy was repackaged as a server model called Challenge S. Indy was discontinued on June 30, 1997 and support ended on December 31, 2011.
+Indy was repackaged as a server model called Challenge S. Indy was discontinued on June 30, 1997, and support ended on December 31, 2011.

 Hardware

 The Indy is one of the smaller form factors of the time (41 cm × 36 cm × 8 cm).
 The sturdy, electric-blue colored "pizza box" chassis is comparable to a contemporary small desktop PC, and is intended to fit underneath a large CRT monitor.
 Designed for multimedia use, the Indy includes analog and digital I/O, 6-channel digital audio processing, SCSI, and inputs for composite and S-Video.
-It has ISDN and ethernet ports.
+It has ISDN and Ethernet ports.
 It is the first computer to include a video camera, called IndyCam.